evmos/evmosjs/docs/stargate/README.md

 # Stargate

-See the following in order to use `Stargate` to query for client accounts.
+Use `Stargate` to query for client accounts and sign Evmos payloads.

-Since Evmos uses Ethereum-style signing (using the `keccak256` hash), `StargateSigningClient` cannot be used with Evmos.
+### Decode Ethermint Accounts

-### Parse Ethermint Accounts
+Create a custom `accountParser` to decode Ethermint type accounts from `Stargate` client queries.

 ```ts
 import { decodeEthermintAccount } from '@evmos/proto';